zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 fancy_font:
 category:
 staff:
+  - gwen
 books:
 ---

-It is no surprise that we are book lovers here at the 'smith. &nbsp; Books can transport us, can inspire us, and can change us.&nbsp; These are books that we don't just *like* but **LOVE.&nbsp;**They are books we are truly grateful for.&nbsp; With Thanksgiving around the bend (and in the spirit of democracy) I polled booksellers and book lovers from all over the country and asked,
+With Thanksgiving around the bend (and in the spirit of democracy) I polled booksellers and book lovers from all over the country and asked,

 "What book(s) are you most thankful for?"